Buna (Adriatic Sea)

-Etymology
+Name

-The modern Albanian name of the river delivers from Illyrian Barbanna and follows Albanian phonetic sound rules.
+The modern Albanian name of the river is derived from Illyrian Barbanna and follows Albanian phonetic sound rules.

+History

+The river appears as the Fiume Boiana in a 1688 map of the region, published by Vincenzo Coronelli.
+At the time, the river did not have any tributaries feeding into it.
+The presence of the Drin river having its own mouth into the Adriatic Sea on the map suggests that the Drin did not join the Buna river until after 1688.
+Over time, the frequent changes in its course and water levels led to flooding of its banks and the surrounding plains.
+Such occurrences led to the slow decay of the Monastery of Saints Sergius and Bacchus, located right on the bank of the Buna river.

 Course

-The river in Albania

 The river used to be longer, but due to a rise in the level of Lake Skadar, the uppermost part of the river is now under the lake's surface.
 The river initially flows east, but after only few kilometers reaches the city of Shkodër and turns to the south.
 On the southern outskirts of the city, the river receives its most important tributary, the Great Drin, the greater part of which became its tributary after changing course during a flood in 1858 and now brings more water (352 m³/s) than the Buna itself (320 m³/s).
 After flowing around the Peak of Tarabosh, it passes through the villages of Zues, Bërdicë, Darragjat, Oblikë, Obot, Shirq, Dajç and Goricë.

-Border river and the mouth

 After 20 km in Albania, it forms the border between Albania and Montenegro.
-On this border section, which is 24 km long, the river meanders widely, flowing around Lakes Šas and Zogajsko blato, both in Montenegro.
+On this border section, which is 24 km long, the river meanders widely, flowing around the lakes Šas and Zogajsko blato, both in Montenegro.
 Settlements include villages of Sveti Đorđe and Reč on the Montenegrin, and Luarzë and Pulaj on the Albanian side.
-The area surrounding the river in this section is low and marshy, Buna river being the eastern border of the Field of Ulcinj and of the 12 km Long Beach (Velika Plaža) of Ulcinj.
+The area surrounding the river in this section is low and marshy, with the Buna river being the eastern border of the Field of Ulcinj and of the 12 km Long Beach (Velika Plaža) of Ulcinj.

 At its mouth into the Adriatic, Buna forms a small delta with two arms, the left one forming the border with Albania, and the right one, with the island between the arms, being part of Montenegro.
 The island is called Ada Bojana (Ada, the Turkish word for "island", has found its way into the Serbian language).
 It was supposedly formed around a ship's wreck in the 19th century, and now covers an area of 6 km2, and is Montenegro's largest island.
 With the neighboring resort of Sveti Nikola ("Saint Nicholas"), it is a major center of nudism along the Adriatic.

-The other, smaller island belongs to Albania and is called Franc Jozeph Island or Ada Major.
-This small island is not artificial such as Ada Bojana but natural.
-The Island of Franz Joseph frequently receives tourists.
+Another, smaller island belonged to Albania and was called Franc Jozeph Island or Ada Major.
+This small island was not artificial such as Ada Bojana but natural.
+The Island of Franz Joseph frequently received tourists, however, the island disappeared in recent years.